- WHAT WE FUND

 A successful grant is of as much benefit to a foundation as it is to a grantee.
-For VNA Foundation, the special joy in our grantmaking comes from funding programs and projects which address the needs of those who have been the focus of our mission for over 100 years: the men, women, and children of the Chicago area who lack access to basic health services.
-We have been fortunate to be able to accomplish much in our 20+ years of grantmaking.
+For VNA Foundation, the special joy in our grantmaking comes from funding services that improve the health of men, women and children in metro Chicago.
+We have been fortunate to be able to accomplish much in our 25 years of grantmaking.
 With the help of our partners, we will continue to do so.

 Letters of Intent and proposals must be submitted online, though our Grants Management System, and are due by 5:00 p.m. on the dates listed below.

 More than half of VNA’s grants since inception have supported direct program or project services.
 In recent years, however, in response to feedback from community partners navigating an ever-changing healthcare environment, VNA has doubled its general operating grantmaking.